Geology of the Peak District National Park: Quaternary

 Glacial till of mid Pleistocene age is recorded across numerous slopes but the district was not glaciated during the last ice age.
 Numerous areas of head, a mass movement deposit, are mapped across the district, composed of clay, silt, sand and gravel.

 There are extensive areas of peat across moorlands in the Dark Peak such as Kinder Scout and Bleaklow.
 The floors of major valleys are characterised by alluvium and river terrace deposits, notably those of the Derwent, Wye, Dove and Manifold.

 Economic geology

 The limestones have been widely quarried around the Peak District.
 Most quarries work the Bee Low Limestones as to the east and south of Buxton; the boundary of the national park has excluded these areas since its designation in 1951.
 Others such as those at Stoney Middleton and at Bradwell are within its boundaries.
 Major quarries work the Milldale Limestone at Caldon Low.
 In contrast, the former quarry at Calton Hill worked an intrusive dolerite mass.

+The Millstone Grit derives its name from the use of this rock to provide millstones.
+It has also found widespread use as a building material and, where it can be suitably split, as a roofing and paving material.